Living in Manila?

 Healthcare coverage is rather low, as less than half of the population is covered.
-However, being covered by public healthcare does not guarantee financial protection or high-quality medical services.
+However, public health insurance does not guarantee you financial protection or high-quality medical services.
 The Philippine Health Insurance Corporation (PHIC), which is responsible for public healthcare, offers only limited benefits.
 The medical costs covered by the PHIC haven’t increased much since 1995, and more often than not patients end up having to cover the remaining expenses.